AlexJonesNLP/TalaMT/README.md

 Alex Jones, advised by Rolando Coto-Solano.

-Goal: Multilingual MT to/from Spanish and the Talamanca Chibchan languages of Cabécar and Bribri.
+Goal: A multilingual MT system that translates Cabécar and Bribrí to/from Spanish.